ItsSiddharth/context_search/README.md

 * **NOTE** : Please have the pickle file in the same folder as the python script in which you will use our pip package.

 > Here i use the <a href="http://nlp.stanford.edu/data/wordvecs/glove.6B.zip">glove.6B.zip</a> file from Standfords Github repository from the hyperlink.
+> Then pickled this model for easier loading.
+Download it from <a href="https://drive.google.com/file/d/1HJ8FWeEdWs0b_PinnS1VgXSNmaSCb-q7/view?usp=sharing
+">here</a>

 ## Syntax
 1. Import the library.